Twitter prohibits bulk posting

 Does this mean I won’t be able to schedule the same tweet to more than one account at the time?

-a) Yes.
+Yes.
 Due to the new restriction being enforced by Twitter, no social media management tool will be able to support this kind of functionality after March 23rd, 2018.
-Please note that if you have any messages scheduled to multiple Twitter accounts after this date they will bounce unless you edit them.
+Please note that if you have any messages scheduled to multiple Twitter accounts after this date they will be undelivered unless you edit them.

 When will Twitter start enforcing this with third parties like Sendible?